ShawnMilo/logger/README.md

 It is possible to recover these values but this should not be used to pass arguments into functions.
 Do not use this to pass required arguments.

+Using `Error` or `Errorf` will also log a stack trace to help you easily find the source of the error.

 ## Usage

 The API is very small.